However, we continue to follow the Local Authority arrangements regarding over-subscription criteria and appeals.

-Responsibility for the administration of the coordinated admissions process lies with the Local Authority.
-The pupil admission number will rise to 270 in September 2019.
-Last year we received 372 applications of which 252 were first preference.
+The pupil admission number is 300 for September 2021.
+Last year we received 455 applications of which 281 were first preference.

 Further information about the application process is available from the Admissions Team on 0345 045 1370 or by visiting the Cambridgeshire County Council website here.

 Our Catchment area

 The College’s catchment area is defined as the area served by the following Primary schools: Bottisham, Burwell, Cheveley, Kettlefields (Dullingham / Stetchworth villages), Fen Ditton, Fulbourn, Great Wilbraham, Teversham, Swaffham Bulbeck, and Swaffham Prior.

 Children who have a statement of special educational needs that names the college will be admitted.

 N.B.
 Those children with a statement of special educational needs that do not name the college will be referred to the Statutory Assessment Team (SAT) to determine an appropriate place.

 - Children in care (CiC) and children who were in care but ceased to be so by reason of adoption, a resident order or special guardianship order.
 Children who appear to the Admission Authority to have been in state care (i.e. in the care of or accommodated by a public authority, religious organisation or any other provider whose sole/main purpose is to benefit society) outside of England but ceased to be so as a result of being adopted only.